DeepSourceCorp/shifty/README.md

 ## Usage

+> Shifty is built for the browser and won't work with Node.
+You can use the built-in [crypto](https://nodejs.org/api/crypto.html#crypto) module instead

 ```js
 import Shifty from "@deepsource/shifty";

 const shifty = new Shifty((harden = true), (defaultLength = 16));
 shifty.generate((length = 12)); // G8qZt7PEha^s
 ```

 ### Options